-Restructuring charges are presented in "Restructuring charge" in the unaudited consolidated condensed statements of income.
+Restructuring charges are presented in "Restructuring charge" within the condensed consolidated statements of income.
 The Company does not expect to incur additional costs related to this restructuring event.

 ITEM 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations